Smokeyjam/Handsfree-Sketch-Editor-using-Machine-Learning/README.md

   - Drawings are not just pixel-based — each stroke is treated as a manipulable object.
   - Supports complex interactions like selection, grouping, and transformation.

-- 🧰 Built with a Rich Python Stack:
-  = Developed using a range of Python libraries including:
+- 🧰 Developed using a range of Python libraries including:
   - PyTorch for training and inference
   - Seaborn for data visualization and debugging
   - PyQt5 for the sketch editor interface